rubyists/rubyists.github.com/_posts/2011-04-01-show-us-your-beats-earn-a-pizza.markdown

 layout: post
 title: Show us your beats, earn a pizza
 ---
-We're getting the balling rolling on ebeats implementations by offering $77.77USD for the individual or team who contributes the most implementations of ebeats by April 15, 2011.
+We're getting the ball rolling on ebeats implementations by offering $77.77USD for the individual or team who contributes the most implementations of ebeats by April 15, 2011.